chrisociepa/allamo/README.md

 This repository is intended as a simple, hackable and fast implementation for training/finetuning/inference [LLaMA](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/)-based models ([arXiv](https://arxiv.org/abs/2302.13971v1)).

-If you want to see how we have trained a 1B model for the Polish language, please read [this article](https://azurro.pl/apt-1b-base-en/) on our website.
+If you want to see how we have trained a 1B model for the Polish language on a single RTX 4090 in 44 days, check out our [blog](https://azurro.pl/apt3-1b-base-en/).

 ## Install